 Insert the CD that came with the system board into a CD-ROM drive.
-The autorun screen (Main Board Utility CD) will appear.
-Click "System Health Monitor Utility".
-After completing installation, you will find this utility in "StartUp" under "Programs" of Windows® 95/98/NT4.0.
+Run SETUP.EXE of the System Health Monitor utility.
+After completing installation, you will find this utility in "StartUp" under "Programs" of Windows[®] 95/NT4.0.
 Please refer to the "Readme" file for details on using the utility.